bitovi/academy/src/react-native/13-making-http-requests/making-http-requests.md

 ## Objective: Add `fetch` requests

-TODO

 ### Concept TODO

 TODO

 ### Setup

-Before we begin requesting data from our API, we need to install the `place-my-order-api` module, which will generate fake restaurant data and serve it from port `7070`.
+Before we begin requesting data from our API, we need to install the "place-my-order-api" module, which will generate fake restaurant data and serve it from port `7070`.

 ✏️ Run: